 |CISPR 35||Electromagnetic compatibility of multimedia equipment, Immunity requirements|

 A sister organization to the IEC, ISO also is an international organization which develops and publishes international standards.
 Like the IEC, the ISO develops standards for a multitude of applications, which include EMC.
-Where the IEC focuses solely on electrotechnical standardization, ISO goes further by not limiting themselves to one industry.
-ISO standards can be found in nearly any discipline throughout the world, including (but not limited to) sustainable development, food, water, cars, climate change, etc. Although EMC is only a small part of ISO’s domainstandards are widely used and relied-upon in the international automotive industry.
+Where the IEC focuses solely on electrotechnical standardization, ISO goes further by not limiting itself to one industry.
+ISO standards can be found in nearly any discipline throughout the world, including (but not limited to) sustainable development, food, water, cars, climate change, etc. Although EMC is only a small part of ISO’s domain standards are widely used and relied upon in the international automotive industry.

 Another sister organization to the IEC (as well as the ISO), the ITU develops technical standards which focus on telecommunication networks and technology, thus allowing these products to interact without interfering with each other.
 This effort goes together with EMC as limiting emissions from electronic products will prevent interference of the aforementioned networks and technology.
 Again, the ITU maintains close connection with IEC and ISO to ensure commonality.